Human (Brandy album): Recording and production

 Brandy originally began recording her fifth studio album in 2005.
-Breaking away from her usual formula which saw her setting up projects with former main producers such as Keith Crouch, Rodney "Darkchild" Jerkins and Timbaland, she entered the studio with several songwriters and producers to record new music, including Louis Winding and Frederik Tao from Danish production team Maximum Risk.
+Departing from her established creative approach which saw her setting up projects with former main producers such as Keith Crouch, Rodney "Darkchild" Jerkins and Timbaland, she sought a broader range of musical influences by working with a variety of songwriters and producers, including Louis Winding and Frederik Tao from Danish production team Maximum Risk.
 The duo produced several songs for Brandy, including both "Honey" and "Sweet Nothings," all of which were penned by frequent collaborator Kenisha Pratt.
-Over the following months, Brandy continued recording contract-free with a vast of producers such as Rockwilder and production duo Tim & Bob who finished several demos with her.
-Her new management also arranged further recording sessions with fellow client Bryan Michael Cox and his production partners Adonis Shropshire, Eric Hudson and WyldCard at the Track Record Studios in North Hollywood.
-Supposed to produce her whole album at the time, tentatively titled "Sweet Nothings", they worked on a number of ballads and midtempo songs reminiscent of their other productions, including a song called "Make Me Cry."
-In June 2006, Cox announced that he would serve as the album's executive producer, but direction changes resulting from additional sessions left his songs unused.
+In the ensuing months, Brandy continued recording independently, without contractual constraints, collaborating with an extensive roster of producers, including Rockwilder and production duo Tim & Bob, with whom she completed multiple demo recordings.
+Concurrently, her new management facilitated additional sessions at Track Record Studios in North Hollywood with producer Bryan Michael Cox and his associates Adonis Shropshire, Eric Hudson and Kendrick "WyldCard" Dean.
+The collective was initially intended to oversee the album's production in its entirety.
+Together, they developed a number of ballads and mid-tempo compositions in a style consistent with their previous work, including a track titled "Make Me Cry."
+In June 2006, Cox publicly confirmed his role as the project's executive producer.
+However, subsequent shifts in the album's creative direction, prompted by further recording sessions, ultimately led to the exclusion of his contributions.